About the Library

 - Personal (e.g., self-confidence, social skills, depression, self-esteem, anxiety)

 - Interpersonal difficulties (e.g., parent/family problems, peer conflicts)

 Parker University Department of Student Affairs provides many different programs to enhance student development including an activities calendar, career information and resources, community services, housing information, international student services, newsletters, a student discount program, part-time, on-campus employment information, and part-time and full-time employment information for off-campus employment.

 The Parker University Department of Student Affairs assists all international students in finding housing and getting settled in the Dallas areas.
 In keeping with the Parker mission of expanding chiropractic throughout the world, the numbers of current international students at Parker and our graduates represent some 93 foreign countries.

 Workshops are available on a variety of topics such as time management, test anxiety, managing relationships, and the importance of getting adequate sleep.
-Additionally, each student has access to peer tutors at no additional cost to the student.

 You know where you want to go, and the Office of Career Services at Parker University knows how to help you get there.
 Our experience assists you in defining clear goals for the future and outlining the steps necessary to achieve your professional dreams.